 Before two names can be compared, they must be tokenised, i.e. split into a sequence of words or elements.
 Certain punctuation characters should be used to separate the tokens but should not be present during the matching, e.g. spaces, apostrophes, hyphens, and non-breaking space.
 Hence, Henri Cartier-Besson should be tokenised as the set [Henri, Cartier, Besson].
 A possible exception to this might be the period which would have to be retained.
 Hence, James O. O'Seven would be tokenised as the set [James, O., O, Seven], otherwise, the “O” token would be ambiguous with an “O” initial.
 This is an important issue in Irish names since the Irish-language equivalent to the O-apostrophe (O-fada, Ó) is a separate token and so must be distinct from any similar initial when “flattened” for comparison.
 There are several cases where a name may contain a single-letter non-initial, such as the Irish Ó (or O-fada, meaning from) and the Spanish y (meaning and).
 An English-speaking example would be the renowned geologist J Harlen Bretz whose first name was “J” and not a “J.” initial.

-When comparing tokens, we must take account of general abbreviations (e.g. Chas matching Charles), and for certain parts of a personal name we must take account of initials (e.g. A. Proctor matching Anthony Proctor).
+When comparing tokens, we must take account of general abbreviations and diminutive forms (e.g. Chas matching Charles), and for certain parts of a personal name — in certain languages only — we must take account of initials (e.g. A. Proctor matching Anthony Proctor).
 The topic of abbreviations and common misspellings, and the possibility of a single authority on them, is discussed further under Person and Place Names.

 A given name is used to distinguish members of a family group.
 The term implies that the name is purposefully chosen when the child is born and contrasts with inherited parts of their personal name.
 In the West, a given name is often called a first name, or forename, but this presupposes the order of the name parts.
 See Given_name.